-On the ne basis of the initial evaluation, I find that: The proposed project will not have a significant effect on the environment.
-Although the proposed project could have a will not be a significant effect in this case be attached sheet and hereby made a part of the project. cause mitigation measures described on the Signatu iture: D ate: Geoff S f Straw, RTA Executive Director
+On the basis of the initial evaluation, I find that:

+The proposed project will not have a significant effect on the environment.

+\square Although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because mitigation measures described in the attached Summary List Of Mitigation Measures and hereby made a part of the Negative Declaration have been added to the project.

+Signature: 8 Date: 9-14-16

+Geoff Straw, RTA Executive Director